HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 Below these graphs is a tabular view of the genes affected which includes the following information:

-* __Symbol:__ The gene symbol.
-When clicked, it links the Gene Summary Page
+* __Symbol:__ The gene symbol, which links to the Gene Summary Page
 * __Name:__ Full name of the gene
 * __Cytoband:__ The location of the mutation on the chromosome in terms of Giemsa-stained samples.
 * __# Affected Cases in Project:__ The number of cases within the project that contain a mutation on this gene
 * __# Affected Cases Across all Projects:__ The number of cases within all the projects in the GDC that contain a mutation on this gene.
-Clicking the red arrow will display the cases broken down by project.
+Clicking the red arrow will display the cases broken down by project
 * __# Mutations:__ The number of SSMs (simple somatic mutations) detected in that gene
-* __Survival Analysis:__ An icon that, when clicked, will plot the survival rate between cases in the project with mutated and non-mutated forms of the gene.
+* __Survival Analysis:__ An icon that, when clicked, will plot the survival rate between cases in the project with mutated and non-mutated forms of the gene

 ### Survival Analysis

 Survival analysis is used to analyze the occurrence of event data over time.
 In the GDC, survival analysis is performed on the mortality of the cases.
 Survival analysis requires:

 *  Data on the time to a particular event (days to death or last follow up)
     * Fields:  __diagnoses.days_to_death__ and __diagnoses.days_to_last_follow_up__